anberino/RPGSIMPLE/Simple.md

 	* Decide what attributes you would like to represent the actions the characters will take

-	* Decide if there are Species/Races which the character will be and the AAs that having said Race/Species and Class would imply
+	* Decide if there are Species, Races, Classes or any other Traits which the character can have and the AAs that having said Traits would imply

 	* Create the AAs available for your characters (please refer to "Quickstarting AAs").